Skip to main content

 Can you find our verse of the month?
 Every week, we will reveal a word or a phrase that is a part of one special verse in the Bible (KJV or NKJV).
 Those who find all the clues and guess the correct verse will receive a gift.
 But every person will have only one guess, and your wrong guess will disqualify you; so wait until you get more clues and you are absolutely sure.
 We appreciate all of you who spend time in God's Word.

-The second clue for the month of September is: "Which."
+The third clue for the month of February is: "Jesus."
 There are four clues for this month's verse. (when you are sure, send your answers to gmbc1610@gmail.com)

 And; Good Luck.

-The verse for the month of Agusat was: John 16:13
+The verse for the month of January was: Songs of Solomon 2:3

-Congratulations to our winner for the month of Agust:
+Congratulations to our winner for the month of January:

 Brother George Tucker.